x-cellent/kubernetes-cluster-demo/README.md

 ### Overview 🔧

 Kubernetes clusters can be controlled by the user (self-managed) or by a cloud service provider (provider-managed Kubernetes).
 Also, the first issue most teams ask themselves when planning a Kubernetes installation is whether to employ a managed Kubernetes service – such as Amazon AKS, Azure Kubernetes Service, or another public cloud-based Kubernetes platform – or to deploy and operate Kubernetes on their own infrastructure.
-Kubernetes providers handle at least some of the provisioning and maintenance duties required to keep clusters running.
-Therefore, a managed Kubernetes service is nearly always easier to set up and maintain.
+Kubernetes providers handle some of the provisioning and maintenance duties required to keep clusters running.

 Moreover, it is worth mentioning that managed Kubernetes offerings almost always rely on vendor-owned tools and (in most instances) the provider infrastructure.
 This has the security disadvantage of limiting the degree of control and privacy that users may obtain.
-If you do not have a compelling technical or legal reason to use an on-premise self-managed cluster, consider a managed Kubernetes service.
-Self-managed clusters necessitate a high level of specialized expertise among your staff, as well as continuous infrastructure and maintenance costs. <-- This paragraph sounds like it would fit a bit better into the next section

 In order to demonstrate the advantages and disadvantages of managed Kubernetes and self-managed Kubernetes, we will create a self-managed Kubernetes cluster with Kops.